undefined06855/Controllable/userobjects.md

 although types will be assumed, it will likely not crash if an unrelated node is given a special user object.

+You can give your custom nodes these user objects if Controllable doesn't, or you want them to be focusable or to act as a button, but most likely it will not do anything and make a bunch of warnings pop up in the console.

 - `is-focusable`
     - Marks that the node is focusable
     - Set on `CCMenuItem`, `CCTextInputNode` and `DialogLayer`